 History of “Taps”

-The creation of our country’s most revered bugle call has for many years been credited to General Daniel Butterfield, commander of the Third Brigade, First Division, Fifth Army Corps of the Army of the Potomac during the Civil War.
+The creation of our country’s most revered bugle call has been credited for many years to General Daniel Butterfield, commander of the Third Brigade, First Division, Fifth Army Corps of the Army of the Potomac during the Civil War.

 It was believed that the general wrote the call in July 1862 while his brigade was camped in Confederate territory at Harrison’s Landing on the banks of the James River in Virginia following the Seven Days Battle.
 Brigade bugler, Oliver W. Norton, first sounded the call there.

 Years later, in 1898, Norton wrote about the creation and première of “Taps.”
 He claimed that General Butterfield showed him some notes on a staff written in pencil on the back of an envelope and asked him to play them.
 General Butterfield made some revisions to the music and instructed Norton to sound this call in place of “Lights Out” that evening.